B1 Preliminary for Schools

 A B1 Preliminary for Schools qualification shows that a student has mastered the basics of English and now has practical language skills for everyday use.

 B1 Preliminary for Schools is made up of four papers developed to test students’ English skills.
-You can see exactly what’s in each paper by clicking here.
+Click to find sample papers.

 Paper 1: Reading